 If there’s one thing everyone could probably do without, it’s a high-stress environment at work.
-Looming deadlines, impromptu meetings, unanswered emails– sometimes it feels like there are endless amounts of problems that need to be solved.
+Looming deadlines, impromptu meetings, unanswered emails– sometimes it feels like there is an endless amount of problems that need to be solved.

-One way to get ahead of that seemingly never-ending task list is to learn how to approach it differently.
+One way to stay on top of your task list is to learn how to approach it differently.
 Reacting to a situation in the moment can make you feel like you’re keeping a bunch of plates spinning and hoping none of them fall.
 Slow your thought process and follow our five steps to create a more proactive mindset in the workplace.

 1. Take a moment to pause